The Challenge of Diagnosing Thyroid Dysfunction

 Complicating matters further, symptoms of thyroid dysfunction can emerge even with normal blood test results.
 When treated for hypothyroidism, patients with low free T4 and free T3 levels—regardless of TSH levels—often report significant improvement.

 Some patients exhibit symptoms of low thyroid action, even when their test results suggest otherwise.
 As a result, many skilled thyroidologists consider a patient's response to treatment as the primary determinant of a hypothyroidism diagnosis.
 If symptoms improve with appropriate treatment, it provides compelling evidence of hypothyroidism.
-This method of diagnosis is widely supported by several respected introductory textbooks.
+Several reputable introductory textbooks strongly support this method of diagnosis.

 Conclusion